parexmarket/parex/README.md

 ### How to Backup the parex Node?

-MyDexCahin maps blocks inside PostgreSQL and it has been addressed inside dockerfile.
+Parex maps blocks inside PostgreSQL and it has been addressed inside dockerfile.
 All the data is saved inside **`/var/lib/docker/volumes/parex`** and make sure that you **backup** the folder.

 #### Linux & MacOs